-The main reason why your TV screen is too dark when playing PS5 is because the TV that cannot reach at least 500 nits (cd/m2), or beacuse dynamic tone mapping is enabled.
+The main reason why your TV screen looks too dark when playing PS5 is because the TV cannot reach at least 500 nits (cd/m2), or beacuse dynamic tone mapping is enabled.

 As a rule of thumb, you may find that HDR-enabled PlayStation 5 games become excessively bright or too dark.